Iowa tops No. 12 Texas Tech 72-61 at Las Vegas Invitational

 Chris Clarke had 11 points and 10 rebounds off the bench for Texas Tech (5-1), which lost Big 12 leading scorer Jahmi’us Ramsey to a leg injury with 10:06 to play.
 He finished with seven points.

-After the game, coach Chris Beard was unsure of Ramsey’s status for Friday’s consolation game.
+After the game, coach Chris Beard was unsure of Ramsey’s status for Friday’s consolation game against Creighton.

 Joe Wieskamp had 16 points and six rebounds for the Hawkeyes, and CJ Fredrick scored 10.
 His 3-pointer off a broken play as the shot clock expired put Iowa ahead 64-59 with 1:29 left.
 He followed that up with two free throws with 1:07 remaining to just about put it away.